-Is the family meeting over, or are you all reading this article together?
-Whatever the case is, get ready because we are going to give you some very useful Hebrew words to expand your vocabulary.
+Are you all reading this article together with some family members?
+Are you guys having a family reunion soon?
+Whatever the case is, get ready because we will give you some handy words to expand your Hebrew vocabulary.

 Family members in Hebrew

 Dad, mom, aunt, son, daughter, cousin… so many family relations in such big family trees.
-In this article, we are going to give you the most important Hebrew words for family relations, but do not ask us how to say the son of your grandfather’s second cousin who is now married to your aunt’s daughter in law who comes from Druya.
-That, we don’t know… What do we know?
+In this article, we will give you the essential Hebrew words for family relations, but do not ask us how to say the son of your grandfather’s second cousin, who is now married to your aunt’s daughter-in-law, who comes from Druya.
+That, we don’t know… what do we know?
 The Hebrew words we are giving you right now, here we go!

-Dad: Dad in Hebrew is אבא, it is pronounced ah-bah, and you should not get confused with the lyrics of the famous song “Hava Nagila”, because even if both words are pronounced almost exactly the same way, they are two different terms.
-When you hear your child call you אבא for the first time, it is one of the happiest moments of your life.
-It is a very easy word to learn and your kids should start practicing it right away…
+Dad: Dad in Hebrew is אבא, it is pronounced ah-bah, and you should not get confused with the lyrics of the famous song “Hava Nagila”.
+Because even if both words are pronounced almost the same way, they are two different terms.
+As some of you already know, when you hear your child call you אבא for the first time, it is one of the happiest moments of your life.
+It is a straightforward word to learn, and your kids should start practicing it right away…

-Mom: The real superhero of any house, is אמא in Hebrew (it is pronounced eeh-mah).
-Even though the Jewish mother is a character that psychiatrists study, there is nothing like hearing your own אמא asking you if you are cold, telling you that you haven’t gained any weight in the last year, or offering you even more food.
-Our mothers are the best ever!
+Mom: The real superhero of any house is אמא in Hebrew (pronounced eeh-mah).
+Even though the Jewish mother is a character that psychology students don’t go over in textbooks, there is nothing more heartwarming than hearing your אמא asking you if you are cold, telling you that you haven’t gained any weight in the last year, or offering you even more food after you just finished two dishes, three main courses, and one big, sweet dessert.
+Our mothers are the best!
 If you want to surprise her, call her אמא once in a while, she might feel happy that her baby is learning some Hebrew.
 Give it a try!

 Grandmother in Hebrew is סבתא (pronounced sav-tah), and they are just amazing.
-They always have some nice story to share about her youth, or something nice to say about the way we look.
-Take advantage of time and spend as much time with them as possible… We can always learn something new from all of their experiences.
+They always have some nice story to share about their youth or something nice to say about how we look.
+Please take advantage of time and spend as much time with them as possible… we can always learn something new from their experiences.

 Grandfather: In Hebrew, Grandfather is סבא (pronounced sah-bah).
 Our grandparents are a huge source of inspiration, knowledge, understanding, and comprehension of our history and roots.
-If you are lucky enough to have your grandparents still with you, take them for a ride, for dinner, or for lunch.
-Spend time with them and you will learn a number of things about yourself you weren’t even aware of.
+If you are lucky enough to have your grandparents still with you, take them for a drive, for dinner or lunch.
+Spend time with them, and you will learn several things about yourself you weren’t even aware of.

 Daughter in Hebrew is בת (pronounced baht), and they are just amazing.
-If you are a daughter yourself, or if you have any daughters, you can understand how magical the connection with the entire family is.
-For parents of just daughters, having them is a tremendous blessing… and if you are the parent of only boys, don’t worry… you are blessed too!
+If you are a daughter yourself or have any daughters, you can understand how magical the connection with the entire family is.
+For parents who only have daughters, they are a tremendous blessing… and if you are the parent of only boys, don’t worry… you are blessed too!

 Aunt: Who doesn’t have a crazy, hilarious aunt or uncle?
 Aunt in Hebrew is דודה, and uncle is דוד.
 It is pronounced doh-dah and dod, respectively.
-Having a great connection with them can only guarantee amazing, fun and exciting times for their אחיינים (nephews, pronounced ah-chi-ah-neem).
-There is nothing for young kids like going for an ice-cream with their דוד and דודה after school, or like staying over at their house for a movie night!
+Having a great connection with them can only guarantee unique, fun, and exciting times for their אחיינים (nephews, pronounced ah-chi-ah-neem).
+There is nothing for young kids like going for an ice-cream with their דוד and דודה after school.
+Or like staying over at their house for a movie night!
 If you don’t have any nephews or nieces just yet, wait for it… it will be legendary!